ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 3: January 23, 2017

 5) **trailling_zero:** Finds to total number of trailling zeros in the factorial of a supplied number.

+### Day 4: January 24, 2017

+6) **next_big_number:** A Function that takes a positive integer number and returns the next bigger number formed by the same digits.
+If no bigger number can be composed using those digits, it return -1.
+Phew, it was tough.